Publications

 Title of the Journal/Proc./Book: MobiSec 2021.
 The 5th International Symposium on Mobile Internet Security

-Relevance to the Project: European H2020-funded project 5GASP is developing an unified methodology to define the design, development, and onboarding of Network Applications (NetApps) within the scope of different vertical services.
+Relevance to the Project: European H2020-funded project 5GASP is developing an unified methodology to define the design, development, and onboarding of Network Applications (Network Applications) within the scope of different vertical services.
 The principal aim of this work is to present such methodology as well as the main objectives of the project.
-The presented workflow allows a meticulous evaluation and certification of novel NetApps prior to their deployment in functional 5G systems.
+The presented workflow allows a meticulous evaluation and certification of novel Network Applications prior to their deployment in functional 5G systems.

 Conference Paper